 We have been committed to zero waste ever since we started roasting coffee in 2011.

 Every year we carry out a carbon assessment of our business and offset our footprint by planting trees with Trees for Life in beautiful Glen Affric in Inverness-shire.
-In 2019 the team planted 155 Grey Willow.
+Since 2019 the team has planted hundreds of native trees, including Scots Pine, Rowan and Grey Willow.
 We also work hard to reduce our carbon footprint and use a company electric car for local deliveries and cafes visits (where possible).
-In 2022 we plan to put solar panels on the roof of our new roastery.
+In 2021 we put our first bank of solar panels on the roof of our roastery.